mhalcrow/markdown-cv/index.md

 ## Overview

-I am a Principal Architect in Product Security with over 20 years of experience in operating systems and security.
+I am a Principal Architect in the Security Foundations Team at Snowflake with over 20 years of experience in operating systems and security.
 My most noteable technical accomplishments include <a href="https://www.linuxjournal.com/article/9400">eCryptfs</a>, <a href="https://lwn.net/Articles/639427/">fs-crypt</a>, and <a href="https://lssna18.sched.com/event/FLY6/fs-verity-native-file-based-authenticity-michael-halcrow-google">fs-verity</a>, which are all features of the upstream Linux kernel.
 My technology protects data for billions of Android users across the globe.

-As an Engineering Manager I led a team that designed, built, and shipped to GA the <a href="https://cloud.google.com/security-command-center/docs/concepts-container-threat-detection-overview">Container Threat Detection</a> product in GKE.
+I have both Individual Contributor and Engineering Management experience.
+At Google I built a new team, hiring 12 ICs.
+We designed, implemented, and shipped to GA the <a href="https://cloud.google.com/security-command-center/docs/concepts-container-threat-detection-overview">Container Threat Detection</a> product in GKE.
+At Snowflake I hired and led a team that delivered secure Internet access capability to User-defined Functions (UDFs).

 ## Employment History

 ### Snowflake, 2021-present<br>Bellevue, WA

-***Snowflake Product Security***<br>
+***Snowflake Security Foundations Team***<br>

 _Principal Architect_

-* As the primary architect for Product Security I lead the design and development of secure-by-default frameworks, services, and tools that underpin Snowflake's infrastructure.
+* As an architect in the Security Foundations Team I lead the design and development of secure-by-default frameworks, services, and tools that underpin Snowflake's infrastructure.
+* I led the design and implementation of the second-generation sandbox for Snowflake's AI agent, Cortex Code (CoCo).
+My sandbox unblocks several large enterprise customers who have been previously unable to meet internal security requirements while having any AI agents running on employee workstations.
 * I led security for the Crunchy Data M&A, driving authentication and authorization, threat modeling, penetration testing, threat detection, network ingress and egress controls, employee production access, data encryption, and vulnerability management for the Postgres SaaS product.
 The team implemented several key security controls under my direction, mitigating critical gaps in the security posture of the product on an aggressive timeline.

 ***Snowflake Kubernetes Team***<br>